doxx/darkflare/README.md

 # DarkFlare - TCP-over-CDN Tunnel

 A stealthy command line tool to create TCP-over-CDN(http) tunnels that keep your connections cozy and comfortable.
+Now with public test relay servers!

+Join the Discord server for support and discussion: https://discord.gg/7wVKeP88

 ## 🤔 What is this sorcery?